Lower coffee emissions through reduced fertilizer emissions

 Globally, coffee farmers rely on nitrogen-based fertilizers to maintain yields.
-Roughly 40% of a cup of coffee’s carbon footprint comes from the fertilizers used, long before the beans even hit the roaster.
-These inputs contribute a significant share of the crop’s carbon footprint, mainly through nitrous oxide released during fertilizer application and because of the emissions associated with producing nitrogen based fertilizers.
-Improving fertilizer technologies can be one of the key drivers of coffee decarbonization.
+Roughly 40% of a cup of coffee’s carbon footprint is fertilizers-related, long before the beans even hit the roaster.
+Both the production and application of fertilizers emit a significant amount of greenhouse gases.
+That’s why improving fertilizer technologies is one of the key drivers of coffee decarbonization.

 Roasters & brands

-Lower Scope 3 emissions by reducing fertilizer-related impacts, strengthen your climate claims, and grow sales with coffee that meets consumers’ sustainability expectations.
+Lower Scope 3 emissions by reducing fertilizer-related emissions, strengthen your climate claims, and grow sales with coffee that meets consumers’ sustainability demands.

 Farmer cooperatives